 - Use a multi-channel marketing strategy.
 A multi-channel strategy will reach your supporters on several platforms, informing them about your gala and encouraging them to attend.
 Getting Attention’s marketing guide suggests leveraging platforms like email, direct mail, video marketing, social media, your website, and more for promotion.

 - Get supporters excited about programming.
 Market the specific, exciting elements that you’ve planned for your event such as the band you chose to perform or the keynote speaker who will deliver a speech.
 You might even ask performers if they could also promote the event on your behalf.

 - Ask team members to spread the word.
 Team members, volunteers, board members, and even other supporters can all do their part to promote your event.
 Ask them to share key pages on social media to get their friends and family excited about the event.

-Nail your follow-up communications.
+6. Nail your follow-up communications.

-After you’ve hosted your event, you may be tempted to start the celebration on such a successful affair.
-But there’s still more to do!
 Whether your gala hosted hundreds of guests or was a small affair, no event is over until you’ve followed up with all of the supporters and guests who worked hard to make your gala a success.